-This course is the logical study of points, lines, angles, polygons and circles, through the use of transformations and the coordinate plane.
-This course will also include right triangle trigonometry, 3 dimensional solids (including surface area and volume), the study of congruence and similarity, and an exploration of geometric proof.
-Out of class homework assignments are part of the course.
-Attendance and in class engagement are crucial to success.
+This course uses a problem based core curriculum rooted in content and practice standards.
+This course includes the study of Constructions and Rigid Transformations, Congruence, Similarity, Right Triangle Trigonometry, Solid Geometry, Coordinate Geometry, Circles, and Conditional Probability.
+Out of class homework assignments may be a part of the course.
+Attendance and in-class engagement and participation are crucial to success.
 This course may be taken as a single period or with a lab.
 Determination of which course a student enrolls in is determined by building developed guidelines.
 Students enrolled in the support section will receive an elective credit for each semester passed.
 Geometry: (02072A000) (MAT014) (MAT015) Lab: (22025A000) (ALS036) (ALS037)